 These days, Manchester is famous for more than just football and rock´n´ roll – even if these activities are still very important.
 Cool bars and shops nestle side-by-side in suburbs such as Northern Quarter, Castlefield and Gay Village.

-During the last decades Newcastle has developed into a prominent city regarding technical innovations and culture.
-This makes Newcastle to one of Great Britain’s most vibrant cities and a wonderful holiday destination with great shopping and an even better nightlife.
+During the last decades Newcastle upon Tyne, commonly known as Newcastle, has developed into a prominent city regarding technical innovations and culture.
+This makes Newcastle one of Great Britain’s most vibrant cities and a wonderful holiday destination with great shopping and an even better nightlife.
 United by seven bridges across a spectacular riverscape, Newcastle (a city on the north bank of the River Tyne) and Gateshead (a town on the south bank) form a single, diverse and extremely vibrant visitor destination.

 The coast of dreams, ravaged by the Atlantic Ocean and lined by spectacular sandy beaches, where you will find towering cliffs sheltering small rock pools.
 The sea is teeming with life, and the crystal-clear water is perfectly alluring, whether you are dreaming of a relaxing swim or an adrenaline-pumped afternoon of extreme sports.
 If you shy away from the surf, you can admire the spectacular views from above as you stroll along the tops of the cliffs or wander back into town and into one of the many delightful gardens.